open-aviation/tangram/docs/plugins/backend.md

 ```

+!!! warning

+    Note that there is no activate/deactivate mechanism for backend plugins.
+If they are found in the `src/tangram/plugins/` directory, they will be automatically registered when the main FastAPI application starts.

+    This is insignificant for most plugins creating new endpoints as they are usually stateless.
+However, if your plugin has a state (e.g. it subscribes to Redis channels, consume heavy resources at load time, etc.), then you may want to deactivate it.
+In that case, we recommend that you read an environment variable and conditionally execute commands in the `register_plugin` function.
+This way, you can control whether the plugin is active or not based on the environment variable.

 ## Communicate with Redis

 Receiving and sending data from Redis is a common task for backend plugins.
 The process is based on a pub/sub system, where the plugin subscribes to specific channels to receive messages and can publish messages to other channels.